ITfoxtec/FoxIDs/docs/control.md

 ![Configure administrator user](images/configure-tenant-adminuser.png)

+### Grant access to user
+Access is granted with roles.
+Scopes are only needed when a client requests a token for Control API; Control Client already requests the required scope on `foxids_control_api`, so you typically only assign roles to the user in the master environment.

+To let a person sign in to Control Client and see configuration data:

+1. Create or open the user in the `master` environment (Users tab).
+2. Add the baseline role `foxids:tenant:basic.read` (required for Control Client to load profile and helper tools).
+3. Decide what the user is allowed to see:
+   - To limit visibility to one environment, add `foxids:tenant:track[vh2csjt4].read` (replace `vh2csjt4` with the technical environment name).
+   - To allow all environments, add `foxids:tenant.read`.
+4. Add the operation roles the user needs in each environment.
+Examples: `foxids:tenant:track[vh2csjt4]:user` to manage users, `foxids:tenant:track[vh2csjt4]:party` to manage applications and authentication methods.

+Control Client vs API-only:
+- Control Client (interactive UI) reads profile data and environment lists in addition to the specific API you want to manage.
+It therefore needs `foxids:tenant:basic.read` plus an environment read role (`foxids:tenant:track[main].read` or `foxids:tenant.read`) alongside your action roles.
+- API-only callers can be narrower.
+If a backend service only calls the user API for the `vh2csjt4` environment, role `foxids:tenant:track[vh2csjt4]:user` (and requesting the matching scope when using client credentials) is sufficient; the extra read roles are not required because no UI data needs to be loaded.

 ### Environments
 Configure a number of environments, one for each of your environments e.g. dev, qa and prod.